Inspection outcome: Standards met

 Principle 4.
 Services, including medicines management

 The pharmacy delivers its services in a safe and effective manner, and people with a range of needs can access them.
-The pharmacy sources, stores and manages medicines safely, and so makes sure that the medicines it supplies are fit for purpose.
-Team members identify people supplied with high-risk medicines so that they can be given any extra information they may need to take their medicines safely.
-The pharmacy responds satisfactorily to drug alerts or product recalls so that people only receive medicines or devices which are safe for them to take.
+The pharmacy sources, stores and manages its medicines safely, and so makes sure that all the medicines it supplies are fit for purpose.
+It responds well to drug alerts or product recalls to make sure that people only get medicines or devices which are safe for them to take.
+It identifies people supplied with high-risk medicines so that they can be given extra information they may need to take their medicines safely.

 Principle 5.
 Equipment and facilities